-In addition to supporting individual research development, the IRC has a number of research groups; these are strategic groupings facilitating the achievement of the IRC's objectives by concentrating on collaborative projects and programmes that relate to one or more of the IRC's key themes.
+In addition to supporting individual research development, the IRC currently has three research themes.
+These constitute strategic groupings facilitating the achievement of the IRC's objectives by concentrating on collaborative projects and programmes that relate to: Heritage and Sustainability; Popular Culture and Inclusion; Migration.

-Research groups typically comprise staff and PhD students along with affiliates from within Heriot-Watt University and associated researchers from outside the university, with some projects cutting across clusters, and some individuals active in more than one research cluster.
+Research themes typically comprise staff and PhD students along with affiliates from within Heriot-Watt University and associated researchers from outside the university, with some projects cutting across themes, and some individuals active in more than one research theme.

 Research themes are agreed for a rolling five-year planning period, have a distinctive focus and are reviewed annually.
 They should normally comprise a combination of senior and early career researchers as well as postgraduates.
 Themes may invite affiliates and associates.
 Research theme leaders comprise the IRC Executive Committee.